the-teachingRSE-project/competencies/summarised_competencies.md

 -->

 #### \${DOMAIN}-RSE
-Some RSEs may be particularly specialized into the intricacies of a research domain, (e.g. medical, humanities, physics).
+Some RSEs may be particularly specialised in the intricacies of a research domain, (e.g. medical, humanities, physics).

 #### Data-focused RSE
 Certain domains have a high demand for data science skills.
 This may be cleaning, sorting, analyzing and documenting data (\ac{RDM}, \ac{DMP}), perhaps anonymising or pseudonymising them (e.g. patient information in medicine).
-This role also includes transferring data sets securely and archiving them properly \ac{FAIR} [@FAIR].
+This role also includes transferring data sets securely and archiving them properly (\ac{FAIR}).

 <!--
 New areas of expertise